hickford/hickford.github.io/CV/Matthew-Hickford-CV.txt

 ---------------
 ### Programming

-* Competed in Google Code Jam—an international programming competition focusing on algorithms—in 2009, 2010 and 2011, this year finishing in the top 10%.
+* Competed in Google Code Jam—an international programming competition focusing on algorithms—in 2009, 2010 and 2011, most recently finishing in the top 10%.
-* Contributed solutions to the mathematical puzzle websites IBM Ponder This and Project Euler.
+* Experience developing in C#, Java and Visual Basic at Featurespace, IBM and Health Projection Agency.
 * Computational mathematics projects in second and third year of degree in Python.
-* Experience developing in Java and Visual Basic at IBM and Health Projection Agency.
 * Created desktop and web applications in Python and Ruby.
+* Contributed solutions to the mathematical puzzle websites IBM Ponder This and Project Euler.

 ### Teaching

 * Teaching assistant at a Cambridge secondary school (one afternoon per week, Lent term 2011) through Cambridge University’s STIMULUS programme.
 * Volunteered at Cambridge Maths Circle in January 2011, a hands-on maths event for children of all ages.
-* Wrote lecture on combinatorial game theory and delivered it twice in 2011—once as a midnight seminar and once as a Part III seminar.
+* Wrote lecture on combinatorial game theory and delivered it twice in 2011—as a midnight seminar and as a Part III seminar.

 ### Duke of Edinburgh's awards